YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Good information changes the quality of the answer.
 A surgeon can judge a clean tender donor very differently from a donor that is worsening and inflamed.

 The first step is to make sure the donor area is not resting directly on a hard edge.
 A travel pillow can help, but it can also press into the donor if it is positioned badly.
-The patient should check whether the donor is touching the pillow, mattress, sofa, or headboard during the night.
+Check whether the donor is touching the pillow, mattress, sofa, or headboard during the night.

 Keep the head supported without forcing the back of the scalp into pressure.
 Avoid hard chair backs and car headrests when possible.
 If you need to rest upright, make sure the support is under the neck and sides rather than directly against the extracted zone.